Sunday, November 3, 2024

 What is scary- a mystery possession/ creature

-General or non horror folk trigger warning- deaths are quite violent, and creepy stalker vibes
+General or non horror folk trigger warning- deaths are a bit violent not that there are many, creepy stalker vibes, drugging

 New to me or not- This was a first watch